The Importance of Historic Cemeteries and Burial Grounds

 Listing of cemeteries and grave monuments

 Cemeteries of national interest for their landscape design are registered.
 Our Selection Guide sets out the criteria for this designation.
-We have published a list of the 116 registered cemeteries dates, designers and the reasons for designation for ease of reference.
+We have published a list of the 116 registered cemeteries, their dates, designers and the reasons for designation for ease of reference.
 These are mostly 19th century cemeteries but there are a few earlier examples like Bunhill Fields in London and some late 20th century designs like Salisbury Crematoria.
 More crematoria are likely to be considered for registration as designed landscapes of special historic interest but so far there are only a few that have been designated.
-The buildings may also be listed.
+Cemetery buildings and features like gates and walls may also be listed.

 Monuments, memorials, gravestones and mausolea notable for the quality of their design, sculpture, materials or interest of the commemorated person or epitaph may be listed too.
 Our Selection Guide: Commemorative Structures explains the listing criteria.